 Adult Church League Softball

 Our adult softball team competes in the Belmont Parks & Recreation Church Softball League against teams from other local area churches.
 The league generally plays on Tuesday and Thursday evenings in April and May.
 Teams form in the spring, usually in March.
-If you are interested in being a part of next year’s team, contact Mark Colone at firstname.lastname@example.org.
-If you aren’t up for playing, plan on cheering on your fellow parishioners by attending the games at Dwight Frady Field in Belmont.
+If you are interested in being a part of next year’s team, contact Jon Hamilton at email@example.com.

 Coffee and Donuts

-Wake up early on Saturdays?
-You can come to the parish MAK Family Life Center for a free – yes, free – breakfast.
+We are prepared to restart our Community Breakfasts however we are waiting until our numbers are safer due to the pandemic.
+Breakfast is held in the parish MAK Family Life Center and is for free – yes, free – breakfast!
 A group of committed volunteers prepare breakfast to order: eggs, pancakes, bacon, sausage and toast.
 Breakfast is a great opportunity to gather with parish friends over a cup of coffee and catch up with news.
-Served every month but July, you need to watch your bulletin for announcements of this special community breakfast gathering.
+Information regarding when this ministry resumes will be posted in the bulletin.

 DINOMITES Spring Soccer Season

-QOA is offering spring soccer for children ages 3-6 starting April 10-May 8, 2018!
+QOA is offering spring soccer for children ages 3-6 starting March 15, 2022!
 The meets run on Tuesdays from 5:45-7:00pm.
 If interested, please contact the church office for more information.
 You may click the link provided to register online.
-This can be found on the homepage of this website.

 “There used to be a big circle of dirt and two trees” is how the ministry of the parish gardens began.
 Someone saw a need and took the challenge.
 Today, there are parishioners who help take care of the flowerbed.
 In the spring, the ‘flower boards’ are displayed, asking for volunteers to help with the planting and upkeep of the beds.
 The more who sign up to help with an area, the less work there is to do.
-Watch for the boards and sign up!
 We are all called to help with this ministry – if you see a weed, pull it!
-Please see Jena Barnhill for more information.
+Please see Monica Hoehny for more information.

 Knights of Columbus